 A credit line, or line of credit (LOC), is an arrangement between a bank or private investor that establishes a maximum loan balance that a borrower can access.

 A borrower can get access to funds from their line of credit any time, so long as they don’t go over the maximum set in the arrangement, and as long as they meet any other conditions of the bank or investor like making on time payments.

 Credit lines deliver many distinct benefits to borrowers including versatility.
-Borrowers can make use of their line of credit and just pay interest on what they use, compared to loans where they pay interest on the total borrowed.
+Borrowers can use of their line of credit and just pay interest on what they use.
+Compare this to loans where they pay interest on the total borrowed amount.
 Credit lines can be re-used, so as you acquire a balance and pay that balance off, you can use that accessible credit again, and again.

 Credit lines are revolving accounts similar to credit cards, and are comparable to various other kinds of financing such as installment loans.
 Oftentimes, lines of credit are not secured, much the same as credit cards are.
-There are some credit lines that are secured, and hence easier to get approved for
+There are some credit lines that are secured, and hence easier to get approval for.

 There are two main types of SBA loans you can generally obtain.
 One form is called CAPLines.
 There are in fact five types of CAPLines that can work for your business.

 You can also obtain a smaller loan amount faster using the SBA Express program.
 Most of these programs offer BOTH loans and revolving lines of credit.

 According to the SBA: “CAPLines is the umbrella program under which SBA helps business owners meet short-term and cyclical working capital needs”.
 Loan amounts are available up to and including $5 million.
 Loan qualification requirements are the same as for other SBA programs.